AlicjaAJ/local_deployment_demo_app/README.md

 # initial deployment - MVP
 ## Tasks
-- 1 host all the files in the frontend/ folder under port 8080 with a simple python http server
+- 1 host all the files in the frontend/ folder under port 8080 with a simple python http server DONE
 - 1b set up a silence logging option
 - 2 create a deployment script (bash/python)
 - 3 create a test script that tests the functionality of the following page: /help.html